 Aerobic granular sludge (AGS) has been widely studied in these recent years.
-AGS is a dense community made up of symbiotic organisms, possessing good biological activity and excellent mass transfer efficiency.
-Aerobic granular sludge-based reactors represent an attractive alternative to conventional activated sludge systems due to their small footprint and low excess sludge production (de Bruin et al., 2004).
-The sludge developed in such systems has high biomass concentration, good settling properties, high chemical oxygen demand (COD) removal efficiency, and high phosphorus removal capacity (de Kreuk et al., 2005a).
-In addition, simultaneous nitrification-denitrification can occur in granules influenced by the bulk oxygen concentration and granule size (Beun et al. 2001; Mosquera-Corral et al. 2005).
-Aerobic granular sludge has mainly been developed in sequencing batch reactor (SBR) systems, some using airlift or bubble column reactors.
-Several laboratory scale studies were extensively carried out to identify the most important factors influencing the aerobic granular sludge formation such as organic loading rate, settling time, hydrodynamic shear force and substrate composition (Aday et al., 2008).
-However, the cultivation of aerobic granular sludge is a complicated ecological process, in which many factors need to be further explored.
+AGS is made up of a dense cluster of symbiotic organisms, with good biological activity performance and excellent mass transfer efficiency.
+Aerobic granular sludge-based reactors represent an appealing option over conventional activated sludge systems due to their small footprint and low excess sludge production (de Bruin et al., 2004).
+The sludge developed in such systems acquires high biomass concentration, better settling properties, high chemical oxygen demand (COD) removal efficiency, and good phosphorus removal capacity (de Kreuk et al., 2005a).
+In addition, simultaneous nitrification-denitrification can occur simultaneously in granules due to the bulk oxygen concentration and granule size (Beun et al. 2001; Mosquera-Corral et al. 2005).
+Aerobic granular sludge has mainly been cultivated using sequencing batch reactor (SBR) systems, some using airlift or bubble column reactors.
+Several studies within lab scale were broadly demonstrated to identify the most crucial aspects influencing the development of aerobic granular sludge such as organic loading rate, settling time, hydrodynamic shear force and substrate composition (Adav et al., 2008).
+However, the formation of aerobic granular sludge is a challenging ecological process, in which many components need to be further inspected.

+In the aerobic granular sludge technology, temperature was a crucial factor which contributed to the efficiency and rates of bioconversion in the system.
+At high temperature, the effluent quality of the treated wastewater might be affected likewise the organics and nutrients removal performances.
 In most studies on aerobic granular sludge, SBRs (AGS-SBR) have been operated at ambient temperature, e.g., 20-25 °C (Morgenroth et al., 1997; de Kreuk and van Loosdrecht, 2004; Whang and Park, 2006) or lower (de Kreuk et al., 2005b).
-Because detailed information of the high temperature effects on aerobic granulation is limited, it becomes main purpose of the present study to investigate the granulation process, stability, density and performances of aerobic granules at 50 °C.
+Because detailed information of the high temperature effects on aerobic granulation is limited, it becomes main purpose of the present study to investigate the granulation process, stability, density and performances of aerobic granules at high temperature as high as 50 °C.